Electricity market design: A step in the right direction?

 Additionally, it is feared that assessment done at EU level by ENTSO-E could bring to wrong implementation decisions because lacking the specific national angle.

-With the proposal now being discussed at the European Parliament, EURACTIV invites you to this workshop to discuss in more detail the future of the European electricity market.
-Questions will include:
+With the proposal being discussed at the European Parliament, EURACTIV organised this workshop to discuss in more detail the future of the European electricity market.
+Questions included: